2022 Swiss Open Gstaad

 The 2022 Swiss Open Gstaad was a men's tennis tournament played on outdoor clay courts.
 It was the 54th edition of the Swiss Open, and part of the ATP Tour 250 Series of the 2022 ATP Tour.
-It took place at the Roy Emerson Arena in Gstaad, Switzerland, from 18 through 24 July 2022.
+It took place at the Roy Emerson Arena in Gstaad, Switzerland, from 18 July through 24 July 2022.
+First-seeded Casper Ruud won the singles title.